9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 Not until 1996, and the release of Haskell 1.3, did the standard acquire support for monads.
-By this time, the language designers were already constrained by backwards compatibility: they couldn\'t change the signatures of functions in the `Prelude`, because it would have broken existing code.
+By this time, the language designers were already constrained by backwards compatibility: they couldn't change the signatures of functions in the `Prelude`, because it would have broken existing code.